 During each session, skaters have the opportunity to participate in one or more of the skill groups: Primer, Group C, Group B and Group A. Some groups’ practice times will overlap, but each group is trained separately by current or retired Texas Rollergirls.

 Primer: The Primer group is for skaters who are somewhat new to skating and have no previous roller derby experience.
 Skaters should be familiar with basic roller skating skills, such as controlled starts and stops, crossovers on the corners, gliding on one skate, and skating at least 10 laps without stopping.
 Skaters in Primer will learn the basics of how to play roller derby, including proper falling technique, skating in close proximity to others and safety on the track.
 There is minimal contact in the Primer group and skaters will not scrimmage at this level.
 Every new skater, as well as those returning from injury or those who have been off skates for more than one year, is required to initially enroll in the Primer group.
 Skaters may advance out of Primer after passing a skills assessment and being cleared by the head trainer.

-Group C: Group C provides a challenging and supportive group environment in which skaters will focus on more advanced skating skills, as well as basic roller derby skills, including blocking, jamming and safe pack skating.
+Intermediate: The intermediate group provides a challenging and supportive group environment in which skaters will focus on more advanced skating skills, as well as basic roller derby skills, including blocking, jamming and safe pack skating.
 Full contact is permissible at this skill level, thus skaters must demonstrate a high level of safety before advancing into this group.
 Skaters in the Intermediate group are invited to participate in Rec League scrimmages at The Shed.
 Scrimmages for Session 1 are scheduled for Sunday 3/2, Sunday 3/20 and Sunday 5/4.

 Group A: The newly re-vamped Group A is for skaters at the highest skill level of Rec League, who have the potential to play roller derby at the competitive level.
 The ideal Group A skater is looking for a greater athletic challenge and desires a higher level of commitment than what’s currently offered by other groups in the Rec League.
 Skaters in Group A will have the opportunity to: